Emergency Dentistry

 • What is a dental emergency?

-• Do you have swelling in your cheeks or face in combination with a toothache?
+• Do you have swelling in your cheeks or face combined with a toothache?

 • Are you experiencing extreme tooth sensitivity?